Matthew 7:1-6

 Abuse of Judgment in Connection with Fellow Believers (7:1-5)

-Judge not, that ye may not be judged; v.1 Judging motives.
-A hypercritical spirit is the habit or tendency to impute evil motives in that which we do not know and which does not meet the eye.
-This perhaps the most well-known verse in the Bible by unbelievers.
-They misuse the scripture.
 There are things that we are to judge, and there are also things we are not to judge.
-The well known “Judge not” of Matthew 7:1, which is frequently misused and often bandied about as an excuse a sinful life, applies to judging what is concealed (1 Sam.
-2:3).
+The well known “Judge not” of Matthew 7:1, which is frequently misused and often bandied about as an excuse for a sinful life, applies to judging what is concealed (1 Sam.
+2:3), and is connected with being overly harsh toward our brethren.
 We have clear instructions to judge what is revealed.
 We are to judge doctrine (1 Cor.
 10:15), open sin (1 Cor.
 5:12), disputes among brethren (1 Cor.
 6:2), and public ministry (1 Cor.
 14:29).
 All these things are open.
-What do we not judge?
+What are we not to judge?
 We are not to judge the technicalities of a person’s actions merely by the appearance (John 7:24), someone’s personal convictions (Rom.
 14:3), or someone’s service for the Lord (1 Cor.
 4:3).

 Abuse of Grace in Connection with Unbelievers (7:6)